randomouscrap98/arduboy_toolset/README.md

 ## Quickstart

 * Get the latest release from https://github.com/randomouscrap98/arduboy_toolset/releases.
-There are release for Windows and Linux, but none for MacOS yet (though it's possible in the future).
+There are releases for Windows, Linux, and the latest MacOS (sorry if you have an older MacOS, toolchains sort of lock me in!!)
 * Extract to a folder somewhere
 * Run `arduboy_toolset.exe` for the standard GUI application